 Who will lead your group and act as the “parent”?

-Your group must agree which registered charity will act as the parent for the group.
 The parent may be, for example, the head office, national body or one of the local offices.
 The parent is not an entity set up especially to act as the parent.

 The parent is the key contact for any interactions with Charities Services.
 The parent will need to work with us through the application process, including providing any additional information we request (including information about each registered charity that may form part of the group) and setting the terms and conditions for the group.